almfelipe/flutter_weather_forecast_brazil/README.md

 # flutter_weather_forecast_brazil
-flutter_weather_forecast_brazil consults APIs from INMET (National Institute of Meteorology) and IBGE (Brazilian Institute of Geography and Statistics) to provide weather forecasts for Brazilian cities.
-This project was written using a BLoC design pattern.
+This App consults APIs from INMET (National Institute of Meteorology) and IBGE (Brazilian Institute of Geography and Statistics) to provide weather forecasts for Brazilian cities.
+This project uses BLoC design pattern.
 You can access the live demo at this [link](https://flutter-weather-forecast-brazil.vercel.app/#/).

 ### Built with
 * [Flutter](https://flutter.dev)